Where Everything Fights Everything

 Everest influences weather patterns affecting 1.9 billion people; sloth influence requires YouTube algorithms.

-Survival strategy sloth Wins
+Survival strategy Sloth Wins

 Mount Everest